Dude Wipes

 Dude Wipes are a disposable wipe product manufactured by Dude Products, a personal care brand based in Chicago.
 Dude Wipes was launched in 2012 and received the 2013 Visionary Award at the Vision 2013 Consumer Products Conference.

 History

 Dude Wipes were invented by founders and childhood friends Sean Riley, Brian Wilkin, Ryan Meegan, and Jeff Klimkowski from their apartment in Chicago, Illinois in 2010.
 It was marketed as a flushable personal wipe specifically for men, as an alternative to traditional baby wipes.

-The product became available to consumers in retail stores and online in 2012, and are now available in Kroger, Target, Meijer, Ralphs, and Bass Pro Shops nationwide.
+The product became available to consumers in retail stores and online in 2012, and is now available in Kroger, Target, Meijer, Ralphs, and Bass Pro Shops nationwide.

 In 2015, the founders of Dude Products appeared on ABC reality television program Shark Tank, and secured a $300,000 investment from Dallas Mavericks owner Mark Cuban for a 25% stake in the company.

-In 2018, Dude Products were selected by Walmart for nationwide distribution as part of their Made in the USA program, which pledges to source $250 billion in US-made products by 2023.
+In 2018, Dude Products were selected by Walmart for nationwide distribution as part of their Made in the USA program, which pledged to source $250 billion in US-made products by 2023.